champ-sk/Hello/README.md

-# I am doing btech in cse from iiitv
+# I want to become a pro coder